feradjs/ferad/ferad/README.md

-# ferad
+# Ferad
-Front End Rapid Application Development
+More info coming soon...